-5 Configuration settings The settings applied inside the Revit to CADS Revit SCIA Engineer Link will affect the way the model is transferred between Revit & SCIA Engineer.
-5.1 Options Generally the settings inside the Options dialog box should be set-up as follows with a few exceptions that are explained in the subsequent section.
+For full details on all the options in the mapping tables, please refer to the Help document.
+5 Configuration settings The settings applied in the CADS Revit SCIA Engineer Link will affect the way the model is transferred between Revit & SCIA Engineer.
+5.1 Options Generally, the settings inside the Options dialog box should be set-up as follows with a few exceptions that are explained in the subsequent section.

-Figure 5-1: CADS Revit SCIA Engineer Link - Options dialog 5.2 National code Make sure that the National Code in CADS Revit SCIA Engineer Link matches the National Code set in Revit and SCIA Engineer.
-The National Code depends on the SCIA Engineer Version selected.
-5.3 Mode of Export If you have an authorised copy of SCIA Engineer on your system, setting this option to "Direct Exchange" will mean that SCIA Engineer will be automatically started and your model will be loaded into the program.
-Setting the option to "file Exchange" will mean that a transfer file will be created in the same folder as your Revit model unless you specify a different location.
+Figure 5-1: CADS Revit SCIA Engineer Link - Options dialog 5.2 National Code Make sure that the National Code in CADS Revit SCIA Engineer Link matches the National Code set in Revit and SCIA Engineer.
+The material mapping is primarily dependent on the selected National code.
+5.3 Mode of export If you have an authorised copy of SCIA Engineer on your system, setting this option to "Direct Exchange" will mean that SCIA Engineer will be automatically started and your model will be loaded into the program.
+Setting the option to "file Exchange" will mean that a transfer file will be created in the same folder as your Revit model (unless you specify a different location).
 The transfer file will have the extension \.R2S.
 The transfer file can be opened inside SCIA Engineer using either the File-> Import option or the File -> Update option.

-5.4 SCIA Engineer Version You will not be able to use the link software unless you configure the version of SCIA Engineer that is installed on your system.
-Click on the field and browse to the location of your Esa.exe file which is usually located in your C:\Program Files (x86)\Scia\Engineerxx.x folder".
+5.4 SCIA Engineer version You will not be able to use the link software unless you configure the version of SCIA Engineer that is installed on your system.
+Click on "SCIA Engineer version" and browse to the location of your Esa.exe file which is usually located in your C:\Program Files (x86)\SCIA\Engineerxx.x folder".

-Figure 5-2: CADS Revit SCIA Engineer Link - SCIA Engineer version 5.5 Export selected items only Generally you will be exporting/importing the whole model to and from SCIA Engineer.
-On some occasions you may only want to export part of the structure, select the option Export Selected Items Only and the link will only export the items selected in Revit to SCIA Engineer.
+Figure 5-2: CADS Revit SCIA Engineer Link - SCIA Engineer version 5.5 Export selected items only Generally, you will be exporting/importing the whole model to and from SCIA Engineer.
+On some occasions you may only want to export part of the structure.
+To do this select the option Export Selected Items Only and the link will only export the items selected in Revit to SCIA Engineer.